-As with our other care services, respite care can provide support for various conditions including Alzheimer’s, Multiple Sclerosis, strokes, cancer, and more.
+As with other care services available, respite care can provide support for various conditions including Alzheimer’s, Multiple Sclerosis, strokes, cancer, and more.
 We can help you find temporary live-in or part-time respite care.
 This has the dual benefit of being more affordable than residential care and keeping your loved one in their own home.

 Questions to ask